November 30th 2005 -

 Our next trek will be a long one.
 It is 1900 miles from here to Brainerd, Minnesota.
 We have heard wild stories of this event, so we may be in for quite an

 adventure.
 The weather is supposed be a bit hot.
 We don't mind the heat as long is it doesn't get as hot as St. Louis.
-Hopefully we will have some fun
+Hopefully we will have some fun pictures

-pictures to post after Brainerd.
+to post after Brainerd.

 August 23rd -

 The weather in Brainerd was gorgeous.
 In was just like a nice spring day, only in the middle of summer.
-There was apparently a cold front that came in for
+There was apparently a cold front that came in for the

-were so many people with crazy designed golf carts as well.
+people with crazy designed golf carts as well.
 Apparently that's the big rage there - to modify golf carts and have their own races in the grass.
+It was a very fun

-It was a very fun week.
+week.
 Just listening to the people talk was funny.
 They all have that crazy Minnesota, North Dakota accent it reminded us of the movie Fargo.

 Tennessee however was a different story.
 It was hotter than Hades there.
 With the heat index it got up to 125 degrees - no exaggeration at all!!
-We all
+We all thought

-come to the track and sit in the sun to watch the races in that kind of heat is beyond me.
-I now know what a turkey feels like on Thanksgiving as it bakes in
+track and sit in the sun to watch the races in that kind of heat is beyond me.
+I now know what a turkey feels like on Thanksgiving as it bakes in the oven for 6

-the oven for 6 hours, except that our average day was 12 hours.
+hours, except that our average day was 12 hours.
 We are soooo glad to be out of Memphis.
 I pray it isn't that hot in Indianapolis.

 The home office of our company is in Indianapolis, Indiana so that is our current home.
 We are actually camped out back of the Main Gate facility for a few

 nights.
 It's great too have a few days off.
 The next couple days we are going to do absolutely nothing.
-This Sunday night one of our Event Managers is
+This Sunday night one of our Event Managers is having

-fairly well, so we are looking forward to spending some time with them outside of work, and not at an event.
-We usually don't have a lot of socializing time
+so we are looking forward to spending some time with them outside of work, and not at an event.
+We usually don't have a lot of socializing time while we are at

-while we are at an event, and everyone has a different travel schedule so we very rarely meet up with them on the road.
-Most of them work the various
+an event, and everyone has a different travel schedule so we very rarely meet up with them on the road.
+Most of them work the various merchandise trailers,

-merchandise trailers, so we see them even less often.
+so we see them even less often.

 We toured the facility here a little, and were able to see how all of the shirts were printed.
-It sure is different from my old days of screen printing where you
+It sure is different from my old days of screen printing where you had

-had to do it all yourself.
+to do it all yourself.
 However the place I worked was considerably slower paced (Thank God)

 On Saturday we drove out to Mount Comfort Airport and watched the Indianapolis Air Show.
 They had all sorts of Military planes and helicopters.
 We were